nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 {:toc}

 ## Introduction
+This section gives you a quick overview about ZooKeep.

 `ZooKeep` is a desktop app for managing animals under a zookeeper’s care, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, `ZooKeep` can get your management tasks done faster than traditional GUI apps.

 ## Legend
+The following are symbols you should look out for when using this guide.

 <div markdown="span" class="alert alert-info">